This website uses only necessary cookies to ensure you get the best on-site experience.

 Target Audience

-The last point in our GitLab vs GitHub comparison focuses on end utility.
+The last point in our GitLab vs GitHub actions comparison focuses on end utility.

 GitLab targets teams that want a one-stop shop for their entire development lifecycle.
 So, the audience can include development, operations, and security teams working collaboratively.